montpellier-municipales/montpellier-municipales/src/content/role-mairie-metropole/en.md

 Even if security largely falls under the State, the municipality acts through the municipal police, prevention, and the organization of public space.
 Municipal choices strongly influence the feeling of safety and life in neighborhoods.

+**In Montpellier, these choices have taken a very distinct direction.** The current municipality has heavily invested in video surveillance, increasing municipal police staff, and reinforced police presence operations, often conceived in a deterrent and symbolic logic.

+Conversely, other levers recognized for their long-term effectiveness remain little mobilized: prevention, local social work, harm reduction for people in great precariousness or drug use.
+The refusal to implement lower-risk consumption rooms illustrates this political choice: favoring a security response rather than a health and social approach.

 ### Culture, sport, and associative life

 In Montpellier, a student and cultural city, municipal decisions structure the local identity: support for associations, cultural programming, access to sports, public events.
 The cultural vitality of a city is also a political choice.

+**These choices pose a central question: what culture is prioritized?** Cultural policies can favor an institutional and bourgeois culture, concentrated on large facilities and prestigious events, or conversely support a popular, associative, neighborhood, accessible, and emancipatory culture.

+In Montpellier, budgetary arbitrations and subsidy criteria have sparked tensions with the associative fabric.
+Several actors denounce a weakening of independent and popular culture in favor of a more event-driven offer that enhances the city's image.

 ---